techhysahil/jquery-dropdown/README.md

 jquery-dropdown is a simple  jquery dropdown component which can be integrated very easily and provide as much as option required.
 Any missing feature info will be appreciated.

+## Why
+1. The default HTML select element is hard to style.
+2. More programatic control.
+3. Full controls of event triggered.

 ## Demo

 Check example directory for examples.